-In the early stages of thinking about your business idea, you should make a rough estimate of how much you'll need to keep the business open.
+In the early stages of thinking about your business idea, you should make a rough estimate of how much product or service you will need to sell each month to keep the business open.
 You can do this with a few simple calculations.
-The Cost Evaluation Exercise is a quick check to help you figure out if your business idea will work before you spend too much time on planning.
+The Cost Evaluation Exercise is a quick check to see if your business idea will work before you spend too much time on planning.